preciousplasticdublin/preciousplasticdublin.github.io/_pages/get-involved.md

 Interested in joining the team of volunteers?
 Come to one of our Meet-ups or drop us a line about what motivates you to join Precious Plastic Dublin at [info@preciousplasticdublin.org](mailto:info@preciousplasticdublin.org).

-### Sponsor us
+### Donate

-If you are a company with a sustainable ethos and would like to become a part of our initiative you can request our sponsorship packages.
+If you are a company with a sustainable ethos and would like to support our initiative you can request our sponsorship packages.
 You can also donate as an individual.
-Email us for details: [info@preciousplasticdublin.org](mailto:info@preciousplasticdublin.org)
+Email us for details at [info@preciousplasticdublin.org](mailto:info@preciousplasticdublin.org) or send your donation to the following bank account:

+IBAN | IE35 AIBK 9320 8671 1060 42
+BIC: | AIBKIE2D